isomerpages/nlb-learning/_science/Preschoolers/Learning Pathways.md

     </thead>
     <tbody>
 			   <tr>
-<td><a href="https://www.eventbrite.sg/e/nature-portraits-animals-that-fly-singapore-botanic-gardens-tickets-315184273647?aff=ebdsoporgprofile" target="_blank"><b> Nature Portraits: Animals that Fly | Singapore Botanic Gardens</b></a></td>
+<td><a href="https://www.eventbrite.sg/e/budding-scientists-what-glows-in-the-deep-dark-sea-registration-337112230757?aff=ebdsoporgprofile" target="_blank"><b> [Budding Scientists] What Glows in the Deep Dark Sea?</b></a></td>
-        <td>Take a short walk with us in the neighbourhood outdoors and spot as many flying animals as you can!
-From insects to birds, these creatures take flight in different ways and also have their own life cycles.
-Join us and find about more about these magnificent creatures!</td>
+        <td>Are you ready to meet some strange but fascinating deep-sea creatures?
+Join us as we learn about the different creatures that exist in deep oceans today.
+Discover why and how these animals glow in the deep sea through interactive activities and hands-on learning.
+Let's uncover the science behind bioluminescence together!
+This is a parent-child programme and is suitable for children aged 4-6 years old.</td>
-       <td>7 May 2022<br>11.00am –11.45am<br></td>
+       <td>June 1 2022<br>3.00pm –4.00pm<br></td>
-        <td>Queenstown Public Library </td>
+        <td>Bedok Public Library </td>
       </tr>
 				  <tr>
 <td><a href="https://www.eventbrite.sg/e/marshmallow-shooter-registration-316636296687?aff=ebdsoporgprofile" target="_blank"><b> Marshmallow Shooter!</b></a></td>